 - Farmers and land owners can help improve fish habitat and keep Ontario’s water safe and clean by maintaining natural vegetation next to creeks and rivers, and keeping pollution and soil from washing into Ontario’s rivers.
 You can find more information about programs and funding assistance for eligible farmers from organizations such as the Ontario Soil and Crop Improvement Association and ALUS Canada.

 Report any illegal activity related to plants and wildlife to

-- the scales on the upper half of the Lake Chubsucker are darkly outlined, which makes it look like the body of the fish has been crosshatched
+- The scales on the upper half of the Lake Chubsucker are darkly outlined, making it look like the body of the fish has been crosshatched.

 - Lake Chubsucker eats algae, plankton, molluscs and aquatic insects.